Skip Ribbon Commands

 • GPA 3.8 out of 4 and above

-• Have completed a maximum of 30 credit hours and minimum of 16 Credit Hours including:
+• Have completed a maximum of 30 credit hours and a minimum of 16 credit hours, including earning at least a grade of B+ in the following Common Year courses:

 • CHEM 101/103